 In terms of floor, it is built with the same material of 1100-denier /41 oz Pennel Orca.
 Moreover, it has HD-40 floor armor which protects it from rocks.
 In addition to this, the floor is self-bailing and the quick-draining holes don’t allow water accumulation.

-One of the cool feature NRS raft is the Leafield A6 Pressure Relief Valve which is at the floor.
-This pressure relieving valve is a one-way valve and it releases pressure when it reaches a 2.5 PSI.
+One of the cool features of NRS raft is the Leafield A6 Pressure Relief Valve which is on the floor.
+This pressure-relieving valve is a one-way valve and it releases pressure when it reaches a 2.5 PSI.
 Over-pressure can damage the raft floor and mostly occurs when the raft has been pinned down in sun for too long.

 In terms of accessories, it comes with two removable thwarts.
 However, you can add a third optional thwart by attaching to the attachment point mid-way between the two thwarts.
 It additionally comes with a repair kit.
 However, it does not come with an air pump or a set of oars.